truenas/middleware/docs/userguide/index.rst

 ~~~~~~~~~~~

 By default when you configure SSH, users can use the **ssh** command to login to the FreeNAS® system.
 A user's home directory will be the volume/dataset
-specified in the *Home Directory* field of their user account on the FreeNAS® system.
-Users can also use the
+specified in the "Home Directory" field of their user account on the FreeNAS® system.
+Users can also use the **scp** and
-**scp** and
 **sftp** commands to transfer files between their local computer and their home directory on the FreeNAS® system.

 While these commands will default to the user's home directory, users are able to navigate outside of their home directory which can pose a security risk.
 SSH